home-assistant/developers.home-assistant/docs/core/entity.md

 ### Icon property

 Another way to provide an icon for an entity is by setting the `icon` property of an entity, which returns a string referencing the `mdi` icon.
-As this property is a method, it is possible to return different icons based on custom logic.
-For example, it could be possible to return different icons based on something that is not part of the entity's state.
+As this property is a method, it is possible to return different icons based on custom logic unlike with icon translations.
+For example, it's possible to calculate the icon based on the state as in the example below, or return different icons based on something that is not part of the entity's state.

 ```python
 class MySwitch(SwitchEntity):